 What is the Definition of Genogram?

-A genogram (also known as a schematic or a family diagram) is a pictorial display of a person's family relationships, medical conditions and age and cause of death.
-It goes beyond a traditional family tree by allowing the user to visualize hereditary patterns and psychological factors that punctuate relationships.
+A genogram (also known as a pedigree chart or a family diagram) is a pictorial display of a person's family relationships, medical conditions and age and cause of death.
+It goes beyond a traditional family tree& by allowing the users to visualize hereditary patterns and psychological factors that punctuate relationships.
 It can be used to identify repetitive patterns of behavior and to recognize hereditary tendencies.

 Purpose of Genogram

 A genogram is a multi-generational diagram of a person’s family and social network.

 - It allows users to view multiple relationship dynamics, review developmental influence and identify trends.

 - For medical professionals, genograms can help them with identifying medical risk factors.